RealWagmi/anon-integration-guide/projects/kernel/src/README.md

-# KernelDAO
+# Kernel

-Integration with KernelDAO
+Integration with Kernel

 ## Overview

-KernelDAO is a restaking protocol that reimagines cryptoeconomic security.
+Kernel is a restaking protocol that reimagines cryptoeconomic security.
 At its core, Kernel allows BNB token holders to amplify the utility of their assets through a restaking mechanism.
 Users can contribute to the security of multiple services simultaneously, creating a robust, shared security framework.

 ## Features

-Key functions of KernelDAO:
+Key functions of Kernel:
 - Stake and unstake supported assets for BTC and BNB
 - Gain points for future $KERNEL rewards